 Q. Will teachers be informed about my child’s plan?

-- Yes, once your child’s plan has been received by Student Support Services and assigned to a case manager, your child’s case manager will share the plan with your child’s teachers.
+- Yes, once your child’s plan has been reviewed by the Student Services Department and assigned to a case manager, your child’s case manager will share the plan with your child’s teachers.

 Q. What if my child’s plan is more medical in nature?